 DHEA (dehydroepiandosterone) is a hormone that’s naturally produced by the adrenal glands and has been clinically studied for the treatment of dyspareunia.1,2

-DHEA vaginal cream is compounded in a hypoallergenic cream base in the following strengths.
+DHEA is commonly compounded in a hypoallergenic cream base in the following strengths for vaginal application.

 DHEA Vaginal Cream 2.5mg/ml, 5mg/ml, 10mg/ml

-As a medication, DHEA may be used to restore or increase DHEA levels in deficiency or old age, for menopausal women as a weak androgen or to treat vaginal atrophy and sexual dysfunction, and in its sulfate form, for cervical dilation during childbirth.
+As a medication, DHEA may be used to restore or increase DHEA levels in deficiency or old age, for menopausal women as a weak androgen or to treat virginal atrophy and sexual dysfunction, and, in its sulfate form, for cervical dilation during childbirth.

-In a study conducted in postmenopausal women, administration of the DHEA vaginal suppository once daily for 7 days resulted in a mean DHEA Cmax of 4.4 ng/mL and mean DHEA AUC of 56.2 ng/mL, which were significantly higher than those in the group treated with placebo.
+In a study conducted in postmenopausal women, administration of a DHEA vaginal suppository once daily for 7 days resulted in a mean DHEA Cmax and area under the curve from 0 to 24 hours (AUC0-24) at Day 7 of 4.4 ng/mL and 56.2 ng⋅h/mL, respectively, which were significantly higher than those in the group treated with placebo.
 The Cmax and AUC0-24 of the metabolites testosterone and estradiol were also slightly higher in women treated with the DHEA vaginal suppository compared to those receiving placebo.